-- 1. The financial statements and notes as set out on pages 4 to 18 are in accordance with the Australian Charities and Not for Profits Commission Act 2012 and: - (a) comply with Australian Accounting Standards; and - (b) give a true and fair view of the financial position as at 30 June 2018 and of the performance for the year ended on that date of the entity; - 2.
+- 1. The financial statements and notes as set out on pages 6 to 20 are in accordance with the Australian Charities and Not for Profits Commission Act 2012 and: - comply with Australian Accounting Standards; and (a) - give a true and fair view of the financial position as at 30 June 2019 and of the performance for the (b) year ended on that date of the entity; - 2.
 In the directors' opinion there are reasonable grounds to believe that the entity will be able to pay its debts as and when they become due and payable.